fabianfabian/wizz_newsgallery/README.md

 * Startingpoint: Should point to folder where news items are located
 * Max records displayed: Limit the maximum number of images shown
 * PageId for single news display: Clicking on an image will open the news item on this page
-* To configure Justified-Gallery options, edit the template at EXT:wizz_newsgallery/Resources/Private/Templates/Newsgallery/Show.html (from line 19).
+* To configure Justified-Gallery options, edit the file at typo3conf/ext/wizz_newsgallery/Resources/Public/wizz_gallery.js.
 See [Justified Gallery](http://miromannino.com/projects/justified-gallery/) for Justified-Gallery options

 Notes
 =====